 FHA Loan Process

-It’s a good idea to get a pre-approved for a loan before shopping for your dream home.
+Just a quick heads up: it’s a good idea to get a pre-approved for a loan before shopping for your dream home.
 Pre-approvals help you understand the price range of homes you can afford.
 You will not waste time shopping and falling in love with a home you cannot afford (or that doesn’t meet FHA guidelines).
 Knowing your price range also hones your online searches when using services like Zillow or Trulia.

 In fact, some real estate agents will insist that you are pre-approved before they will assist you with viewing properties.
 Of course you can start working with an agent and looking at houses without a pre-approval, but getting one will save time and demonstrate that you are a serious buyer.